omkarbhoite25/3D-Sensing-Sensor-Fusion/README.md

 The another trend that I have noticed is that the dynamic programming takes a quite longer time then the naive based approach.
 I believe the reason behind this is because of back-tracking of the optimal path to find the disparity map and also the computation cost for the calculating the cost map and path matrices.

+In my case the point cloud computation for the dynamic programming based approach is faster compared to the naive based approach.